Aquarium Tips for Beginners

 If you decide to cycle with a few fish, be very careful not to over feed them as this will increase ammonia levels considerably.
 Be sure to do small water changes every few days (10-15%) to help reduce the stress of your fish.
 Cycling can take a long time and it may not be complete for 8 weeks or longer.
 After 2-3 weeks the water should be tested for ammonia and nitrite.
 Nitrite should spike around this time and will begin to be converted to nitrates.
 When you have noticed this spike and then a subsequent drop in nitrite levels, you are able to add more fish.
 Add them slowly, only a few at a time.
 If you add them too quickly you will start a cycle over again as the ammonia levels will rise.
 Adding plants will help keep nitrates down in your tank and the plants should not be affected by rising ammonia levels.
 Remember that nitrates can be harmful in large amounts as well so be sure to test your aquarium water regularly for ammonia, nitrites and nitrates.
 If you are feeling impatient and want to add fish right away but are concerned about the stress this will cause them, you can try products like Tetra’s SafeStart Plus that are supposed to add the live bacteria directly into your aquarium but there have been mixed reviews on these products.

 6. Perform Water Changes Regularly: There are many different opinions on how frequently you should change your water and how much to change.
 It largely depends on how stocked your tank is for it’s size.
 Changing 10-15% each week is the most recommended, 20% for tanks that are at maximum capacity.
 Lightly stocked tanks are able to go longer between water changes (~2 weeks).
 You should use a siphon to perform the water change to vacuum debris from the bottom of the tank.
-It is a good idea to age the water you are adding to the tank for about 24 hours to let any dissolved gasses dissipate and to allow the pH to stabilize.
 Also remember that the beneficial bacteria lives in the gravel or sand as well as the filter.
 Try not to clean both at the same time or you will lose much of your bacteria and could start a cycle all over again.
 When you do clean your filter pads or sponges be sure to clean them with tank water rather than tap water to avoid killing the bacteria.
 Do not use soaps or other cleaning products in your aquarium.

 7. Do Not Overstock Your Tank: It is very important that you do not overcrowd your tank.
 An overstocked tank leads to stress and disease.
 A general guideline is 1 inch of fish per gallon.
 However you should not place a fish that is meant to grow 10 inches in a 10 gallon tank.
 A common belief about fish is that fish growth is regulated by tank size.
 While it may appear that way to a beginner, these fish will never be able to achieve their natural lifespan and often show deformities of the spine or skull.
 These fish have higher stress levels and are more susceptible to disease.
 Please only choose species that will thrive in the tank you have chosen.